-With these decisions of the court of appeal, my way forward becomes simple.
+With these binding decisions of the court of appeal, my way forward becomes simple.
 It is crystal clear therefore that there is a clear distinction between dismissing and striking out an application, a suit or an appeal as the case may be.
 Dismissing an application, a suit or an appeal, as the case may be, would signify that the matter has been entertained on merits.
 While striking out an application, a suit or an appeal, as the case may be, would imply that there was no matter before the court to be entertained on merits.
-I have declined to entertain this appeal on merits.
-I find and hold that this appeal was filed belatedly out of time as a result of which, having not sought and obtained leave of this court to appeal out of time, the appeal is incompetently before me.
-In the light of the authorities cited above, the appeal deserves the punishment of being struck out as incompetent rather than having it dismissed.
+I have declined to entertain this appeal on merits it being incompetent for being filed out of time.
+I find and hold that this appeal was filed out of time as a result of which, having not sought and obtained leave of this court to appeal out of time, the appeal is incompetently before me.
+In the light of the authorities cited above, the appeal deserves the punishment of being struck out as incompetent rather than having it dismissed:

-In the upshot, this appeal is struck out for being filed hopelessly out of time.
-In view of the fact that the appeal has been disposed of on a ground raised by this court suo motu, I make no order as to costs.
+In the end result, this appeal is struck out as incompetent for being filed belatedly out time.
+In view of the fact that this appeal is disposed of on an issue raised by this court suo motu, I make no order as to costs.
+It is so ordered.